Skip to content

 Digital Equity

-Digital equity is a condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy, and economy.
-Digital equity is necessary for civic and cultural participation, employment, lifelong learning, and access to essential services.
+Digital Equity is a condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy and economy.
+Digital Equity is necessary for civic and cultural participation, employment, lifelong learning, and access to essential services.

 Digital Inclusion